-Baboons move a lot.
-The forest is tangled.
-And the baboons rarely take our trodden paths.
-Very often there are swarms of insects in my eyes, ears and nose.
-There’s oppressive humidity in the rainy season — even at 7 am.
-There was often scorpions in my bed.
+The baboons moved a lot, rarely taking a trail to make following them easy.
+Very often there were swarms of insects in my eyes, ears and nose.
+During the rainy season there was an oppressive humidity — even at 7 am.
+There were often scorpions in my bed.
 And snakes in my boots.
 Every day for a year.

 But I had a mission.
 Follow one baboon at a time and record the way they interact with other baboons.
 Their vocalisations.
 Their facial expressions.
 Their body movements.

 Grunts are the most numerous of vocalisations.
 But they are often difficult to hear over the noisy jungle.
 And I rarely knew what triggered grunting behaviour.
 I struggled to understand what message the baboons were sending when they grunted.

 But baboons don’t just grunt.
 They also bark.

 One early morning our troop of baboons were above me feasting on some newly blossomed flowers.

 Baboons are messy eaters.
 No matter what they eat, they waste much more.
 As the baboons moved their way through the canopy, grazing on the flowers, many more showered down around me.
 The ground around me was an exquisite carpet of white and pale pink rosettes.
 For a moment it was magical…